-Tracking asset maintenance KPIs is a great way to better understand what your facility is doing well and where it’s struggling.
+Tracking asset maintenance KPIs is a great way to better understand what your facilities management is doing well and where it’s struggling.
 Performance metrics give you the power to analyze asset maintenance through a diagnostic lens, allowing you to isolate and solve problems before they become major issues.

 These 7 asset maintenance metrics were curated to give you a well rounded snapshot of your facility’s performance, providing you with the knowledge to help your facility improve.

 MTBF—Mean Time Between Failures—is a bit of a celebrity when it comes to facility management metrics, but a list of valuable asset maintenance KPIs would be amiss without it.
 Tracking MTBF allows you to anticipate future breakdowns by looking at your asset’s failure and maintenance history.